TritonDataCenter/rfd/rfd/0162/README.md

 1. Lock evacuating server read-only.
 1. Start sharkspotter pointed at evacuating server.
 1. Start picker to generate destination sharks.
-1. Remora Zone starts Assignment Processing thread and waits for Assignments to be in the Assigned state.
-This thread periodically queries the destination shark in the Assignment (via the GetAssignment endpoint) looking for Assignments that have moved from Assigned -> Completed state.
+1. Start Assignment manager and generation threads.
+1. Start Post and Metadata Update threads.

 #### Generation Phase
 1. Remora Zone takes input from sharkspotter and picker to generate Assignments.
 1. Assignments are posted to the destination shark via the CreateAssignment endpoint, and put in the Assigned state.

-#### Post Processing Phase
+#### Metadata Updating Phase
 1. When the Assignment Processing thread receives a response from the remora Agent's GetAssignment endpoint of a completed assignment it begins to update the metadata of the successful objects.
 (Note: A completed assignment may